paulstansifer/unseemly/core_language_basics.md

 * `extend_syntax expr in extended_expr` is syntax extension.
     `expr` should define a function from the current syntax enviroment to a new syntax environment.
     `extended_expr` is an expression in that new environment.

+†The rule for when you need a type annotation is a little weird.
+You only need an annotation if the outside of the quotation/unquotation is an expression, and the inside is a pattern.
+The confusing part is that *quotation depth does not matter*!
+Honestly, it's probably best to leave off type annotations unless the typechecker complains.

 ## Pre-defined values
 * `zero` through `ten` are integers.
 (What are these "literals" you speak of?)